Skip to main content

 2026 · California Care Compass

 The Assisted Living Waiver is a Medi-Cal Home and Community-Based Services waiver authorized under federal Section 1915(c).
-The state operates it to give qualifying Medi-Cal members the option to live in a licensed assisted-living setting instead of a nursing home, when their care needs would otherwise require nursing-facility care.
-The program covers the assisted-living service component, not room and board.
+California operates it to let qualifying Medi-Cal members live in a licensed assisted-living setting instead of a nursing home, when their care needs would otherwise require nursing-facility care.
+The waiver covers the assisted-living service component.
+It does not cover room and board.

 The simplest framing: if your parent qualifies for ALW, Medi-Cal pays the facility for care, and your parent pays the facility for the room.
-The room-and-board portion is typically calibrated to SSI level.
-The total out-of-pocket for the family is the room-and-board amount, which is far below the $5,000 to $11,000 per month a Bay Area private-pay RCFE costs.
+The room-and-board portion is calibrated to SSI level.
+For most families the only out-of-pocket cost is that room-and-board amount, which sits far below the private-pay rates documented in our 2026 cost of care dataset.

 How to qualify for ALW in California.